JrodfromCR/CSC210_F19/Exercises/ex01_inheritance/readme.md

 > TO GET STARTED: WORK WITH 1 or 2 other people.
 Have one or two of you read the directions and type out your answers.
 Have the other person modify and attempt to compile the code.
 CREATE A TEXT FILE TO SUBMIT VIA MOODLE.

+> TO GET THE CODE AND TO COMPILE IT: go to the top level of the github repo, download the repo and unzip.
+(Or if you previously cloned it, you can do `git pull` to get the latest changes.)
+You might want to use the command line for compilation, then you don't have to try to make a project in your IDE and import all the files.

 ### _Composed_ Class

 The Composed has an ObjectClass object as a member variable (in other words, the Composed HAS-A ObjectClass object).
 To start with, the ObjectClass has member variables var_a_ and var_b_.